Introduction To Datastage

 The loss of the Version Control tool is not a big deal as the import/export functions have been improved.
 Building a release file as an export in version 8 is easier than building it in the Version Control tool in version 7.

-The common connection objects functionality means the very wide range of DataStage database connections are now available across Information Server products.
+The common connection objects functionality means the very wide range of DataStage database connections is now available across Information Server products.

 Latest supported databases for version 8: